wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

 ### Columns
 Here are the columns that I'll be primarily using for this post.
-I believe the column names are self explantory, but please look at [the Background of the Food Loss and Waste Database page](https://www.fao.org/platform-food-loss-waste/flw-data/background/en/) for the full details.
+I believe the column names are self-explanatory, but please look at [the Background of the Food Loss and Waste Database page](https://www.fao.org/platform-food-loss-waste/flw-data/background/en/) for the full details.
 * year
   * e.g. 2017, 2018, ...
 * country